 “If we don’t work together I’m worried that Welshpool and Shrewsbury market could become a dumping ground for PI calves,” said Mr Hodgkinson.

-Mr Watkins agreed and said to prevent PIs from being driven across borders it was essential legislation became compulsory at the same time in England and Wales.
+Mr Watkins said to prevent PIs from being driven across borders it is essential legislation is made compulsory at the same time in England and Wales.

-AHDB’s Derek Armstrong said aligning the databases to reduce burden was critical.
+AHDB’s Derek Armstrong said aligning the databases to reduce burden is critical.
 “Farmers should only have to put tag numbers in once to access all UK databases.”

 Part of this process should be to work with tag companies to ask questions and engage with BVD, stated Michael Seals.
 He queried whether it should be up to the tag manufacturers and retailers to ask “do you want a tag-and-test kit?” as a matter of course.

 Meanwhile, Bill Mellor said good on-farm biosecurity, quarantine and vaccination shouldn’t be overlooked, especially once farms are BVD-free.

 “The downside to having a high health status is your naive status goes through the roof.”